 A: The City of Toronto has developed the trail in sections along the hydro corridor, but it is not connected.
 The Meadoway will utilize these completed sections of trail and build a full connection across the 16-kilometre, 500-acre area, enabling users to travel all the way from downtown Toronto to Rouge National Urban Park.

 A Class Environmental Assessment was completed to determine the preferred trail route that will make up the full 16-kilometre connection.

 For more information on the preferred trail route see Questions About The Meadoway Design & Construction.

 A: Toronto and Region Conservation Authority (TRCA) will work with City of Toronto staff to lead the maintenance of The Meadoway, including aspects that relate to the trails, meadowlands, urban agriculture sites and litter removal in these areas.

 A: Meadow habitats are sensitive to disturbance and may contain a wide range of delicate plants and animals.
-In addition, the restored meadows will take several years to take hold and establish a successful root, which can be impacted by plant tissue damage and soil compaction associated with trampling.
+In addition, the restored meadows will take several years to take hold and establish successful roots, which can be impacted by plant tissue damage and soil compaction associated with trampling.

 A: As with any healthy functioning ecosystem, there may be a wide range of animals found in The Meadoway, including birds, frogs and mammals such as chipmunks, rabbits and even deer.

 While uncommon, it is possible that larger mammals such as coyotes may be spotted in The Meadoway; however, they are generally timid and do not pose a danger to people.